kosson/ojs-tools/ojsxml/README.md

 ## Known Issues

 * Each issue export XML file can contain __only one issue__.
-The adaptation of the scripts targets 3.5.
-Multiple issues/XML file can lead to database corruption.
+The adaptation of the scripts targets 3.5 version of the OJS.
 * The journal's current issue must be manually set upon import completion.
 This conversion tool does not indicate which issue should be the current one.
 * In the case of the users, the `user_groups` section of the XML must be manually added and is journal specific.
 This can be found at the top of a User export XML from the current journal (see below for example).
 * CSV files should be UTF8 encoded or non-ASCII characters will not appear correctly.